Sandysmile/Marketing-Campaigns/README.md

 ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/b0cf467c-20f7-4d0b-88ba-da039c97131c)

+Summary for Correlation
+pdays and previous are moderately negatively correlated. emp.var.rate, euribor3m, and nr.employed are highly positively correlated with each other. euribor3m_segment_3 and above is highly correlated with euribor3m. poutcome_nonexistent and previous_segment_0 previous are highly correlated. previous_segment_1 previous and poutcome_success are highly correlated. previous_segment_2 or more previous is highly correlated with previous.

 3.2 Feature Selection Strategy

 Instead of dropping any variables, use a Random Forest Classifier to select top significant features.
 This is efficient given the robonest of Random Forst and My limited computational resources.

+3.3.
+Multiliearnty detection
+Random Forest VIF

 ## Step#4: Modelling